Dùn Beic

 Dùn Beic is a dun located on the Inner Hebridean island of Coll.
 It is located at and is thought to date to between 1000 BCE to 1000 CE.
 The etymology of the dun's name is uncertain; one possibility is that it could be made up of a personal name.
 The dun appears in local legend as being one of several fortresses held by Norsemen, who were defeated in battle against the ancestor of the Macleans of Coll.
 There have been several archaeological finds at Dùn Beic; these include pieces of flint, burnt bone, and fragments of incised pottery.

 Etymology

-The early 20th century antiquary Erskine Beveridge was uncertain of the etymology of Dùn Beic.
+The early 20th-century antiquary Erskine Beveridge was uncertain of the etymology of Dùn Beic.
 He noted that Beic is pronounced "Veyik" and speculated that it could be the Gaelic for "peak" or "beak".
-He also considered the possibility that the name could possibly be of non-Gaelic origin.
+He also considered the possibility that the name could be of non-Gaelic origin.
 Another possibility he considered was that it could represent a proper name and noted a historical figure—a Dál Riatan king named Béc.
-According to the 19th century historian W. F. Skene, Béc was the head of the branch of Cenél nGabráin, who possessed the southern half of Kintyre.
+According to the 19th-century historian W. F. Skene, Béc was the head of the branch of Cenél nGabráin, who possessed the southern half of Kintyre.
 Skene stated that they were descended from Conaing, one of the sons of Áedán mac Gabráin.
 Béc is recorded in the Annals of Ulster as being killed in the year 707 ("Béc grandson of Dúnchad was killed").
 According to Beveridge, he was slain by members of Cenél Loairn.